dnutiu/NucuCar/NucuCar.Domain/Readme.md

 export Telemetry:ConnectionString=CONNECTION_STRING
 ```

+The Telemetry:Publisher must be set to: Azure

+You may also use the format from above to override any settings in appsettings.json.

 ### Reader

 A telemetry reader can be found in NucuCar.TestClient.
 You'll need a connection string that can be found in